"Adventures in Delegating - Episode 2, What & How" - Transcript

 ____________________________

 Facebook posts - Surprise!
-I haven’t made more than 5% of our Facebook posts in the last year and a half.
-To delegate this, it takes time, coaching, check-ins, and a clear description of the ‘voice of our individual businesses’ to allow our staff to successfully post for us.
-I had to think of the formula - Throwback Thursdays, Recipe Tuesdays, Wednesday event reminders, Friday Rah-Rah, sales post, Monday Thank You, etc to make it clear the types of posts that would successfully fill our News Feed.
-This alone doesn’t mean the work is done.
-Often Janelle and I will make a few minutes to create a focus for the following week or two.
+I havenât made more than 5% of our Facebook posts in the last year and a half.
+To delegate this, it takes time, coaching, check-ins, and a clear description of the âvoice of our individual businessesâ to allow our staff to post for us successfully.
+I had to think of the formula - Throwback Thursdays, Recipe Tuesdays, Wednesday event reminders, Friday Rah-Rah, sales posts, Monday Thank You, etc.- to clarify the posts that would successfully fill our News Feed.
+This alone doesnât mean the work is done.
+Janelle and I will often take a few minutes to create a focus for the following week or two.
 Michelle will proof event listings and details, but then we can turn it over to Janelle to complete the mission without me looking over her shoulder.

-Event planning - To automate some of the event planning tasks, we’re building a template we fill out as best we can with the requirements for any event.
-What’s the theme, do we need music, do we need food vendors, what’s the timeline, online ticketing, marketing schedule, staffing requirements, etc. As we improve this season, we’re making changes to and adding to the template, so we can have a meeting or to, then go launch an event.
-The key is that we no longer have to rethink the event process, we are just following the template to success.
-We add the brilliance during the initial set-up meetings, then we can all go do our work to make it happen.
+Event planning - To automate some of the event planning tasks, weâre building a template we fill out as best we can with the requirements for any event.
+Whatâs the theme, do we need music, do we need food vendors, whatâs the timeline, online ticketing, marketing schedule, staffing requirements, etc. As we improve this season, weâre making changes to and adding to the template so we can have a meeting and then go launch an event.
+The key is that we no longer have to rethink the event process.
+We are just following the template to success.
+We add brilliance during the initial set-up meetings, and then we can all do our work to make it happen.

 ____________________________

-Less than your 'highest & best use’.
-This last set of tasks is one of the tough ones.
-To do this correctly, you must first determine, and therefore place a value you on, your ‘best and highest use’ in the operation.
+Less than your 'highest & best use.â This last set of tasks is one of the tough ones.
+To do this correctly, you must first determine, and therefore place a value on, your âbest and highest useâ in the operation.

-Think of it another way: “If you are doing something that could be done by a minimum wage worker, you are stealing from the company.”
+Think of it another way: âIf you are doing something that could be done by a minimum wage worker, you are stealing from the company.â

 Harsh words, but true.
 If you could hire someone to mow the grass for minimum wage, get off the mower.
 If you could hire someone to make ribbon fries in the snack shack for $9.00/hr, get out of the shack.

 What is your highest and best use?
-My Dad’s is growing stuff, operations and efficiency.
-Mine is new ideas, marketing and team management.
-Matt’s is keeping the team functioning together, tempering my enthusiasm and improving the quality of the raw gush of ideas out of my brain.
-Michelle’s is nitty-gritty details, caring about clients & guests feelings, then hosting the party when guests arrive.
-Jenny’s is maniacal list checking and confining things get done.
+My dad is growing stuff, operations, and efficiency.
+Mine is new ideas, marketing, and team management.
+Matt is keeping the team functioning together, tempering my enthusiasm, and improving the quality of the raw gush of ideas out of my brain.
+Michelleâs is nitty-gritty details, caring about clients' & guests' feelings, then hosting the party when guests arrive.
+Jenny is maniacal in list-checking and ensuring things get done.
 So, what is your highest and best use?

 There are things you simply cannot and should not delegate!
 Those things take your special kind of magic, your incredible value.